collabnix/kubelabs/Karpenter101/karpenter-upgrade.md

 ## Conclusion

 This brings us to the end of the section on Karpenter upgrades.
+Remember that once you have completed this upgrade, the [official upgrade guide](https://karpenter.sh/preview/upgrading/upgrade-guide/) is all you need for future upgrades.